Last Updated: July 18th, 2023 | E-Mobility

 It’ll come as no surprise that the tide has been turning in the direction of electric vehicles.
 Anyone who has paid any attention these last few years (especially the last six months) has seen this inexorable cultural shift happening worldwide.
-At the moment, about 40% of Americans are at least somewhat interested in purchasing an EV as their next vehicle.
-That may not seem world-changing, but for a country so heavily built on car ownership, it’s a huge shift.
-EV registration saw a 60% bump during Q1 2022, due in part to the precipitous rise in fuel costs.
+New research shows worldwide sales of electric vehicles (EVs) grew by 49% in the first six months 2023.
+EVs make up 16% of the global light vehicle market, a significant increase of 12.4% from the first same time period in 2022. .
 But what else is driving EV adoption?

-Additionally, home charging means that was once an inconvenience (not being able to fill up at a gas station) is now a benefit.
+Additionally, home charging means what was once an inconvenience (not being able to fill up at a petrol station) is now a benefit.
 Topping up or fully charging from the comfort of your own home has incredible advantages.
-Extra trips to put $10 in the tank are a thing of the past.
+Extra trips to put hard-earned cash straight in the tank are a thing of the past.
 In places where electricity prices vary daily, charging at night brings the added benefit of off-peak charging.
 This makes charging both more convenient and more affordable.

-On average, EVs cost $10,000 more than ICE vehicles upfront.
-However, government tax credits and rebates have helped to lower the prices as the industry works on producing ever-cheaper electric vehicles.
+On average, EVs cost more than ICE vehicles upfront.
+However, increased demand has helped to lower the prices as the industry works on producing ever-cheaper electric vehicles.
 This approach has been incredibly effective, driving EV adoption around the world.
 In fact, it has worked so well in Europe that countries there have begun realizing the subsidies are no longer necessary to continue the transition.
 In Germany, the government has opted to let tax subsidies for EV purchases run out.
 This is due to a drop in the price of vehicles and a rise in consumer interest.
 The market no longer requires financial incentives to fuel the EV transition.

 Not all reasons for EV adoption are about money.
 The developing environmental situation has, of course, also led to an increase in consumer electrification.
 New and seasoned EV drivers say they “feel good” about driving electric vehicles.
 They experience “less guilt” in terms of their transportation decisions.
 Fewer carbon emissions are better not only for the global environment but also for local environments.
 Air is cleaner locally: free of noise pollution and leading to better quality of life for everyone.